Coatesville Area School District

 The Coatesville Area School District (CASD) covers the City of Coatesville, the Boroughs of Modena and South Coatesville, and Caln Township, East Fallowfield Township, Sadsbury Township, Valley Township, West Brandywine Township and West Caln Township in Chester County, Pennsylvania.
 According to census data recorded between 2010 and 2019, Coatesville Area School District served a resident population of approximately 64,700.
-The district operates Coatesville Area Senior High School (10th-12th), Coatesville Area Intermediate High School (8th-9th), North Brandywine Middle School (7th), Scott 6th Grade Center, Caln Elementary School (K-5th), East Fallowfield Elementary School (K-5th), King's Highway Elementary School (K-5th), Rainbow Elementary School (K-5th), and Reeceville Elementary School (K-5th).
+The district operates four elementary schools, two middle schools, two high schools (an intermediate high school and a senior high school), and a cyber academy.

 Coatesville Area School District serves the only city in Chester County (the wealthiest county in Pennsylvania) as well as the city's surrounding boroughs and townships.
 The district has long been the center of the Coatesville community and prides itself on being rich in diversity.
-Not only does Coatesville serve the most diverse school district in Chester County, but it also ranks the 3rd most diverse in Pennsylvania and 29th in the United States.
+Not only does Coatesville serve the most diverse school district in Chester County, but it also ranks the 3rd most diverse in Pennsylvania and 56th in the United States.

 History

-The first school established and recorded in Coatesville was the Moses Coates School in 1789 which was run by Sallie Coats until 1814 when Joseph Ridgeway donated the land and building off the corner of Third & Harmony (now MLK Drive) to the newly established "Trustees of Coatesville School Association".
+The first school established and recorded in Coatesville was the Moses Coates School in 1789 which was run by Sallie Coats until 1814 when Joseph Ridgeway donated the land and building off the corner of 3rd & Harmony (now Dr. Martin Luther King Jr. Blvd.) to the newly established "Trustees of Coatesville School Association".
 They named the school The Valley School but was also known as the Little Red School House.

 In August 2013, district superintendent Richard Como and athletics director Jim Donato left their jobs following the discovery of racist text messages on their district-provided mobile phones.
 Both were arrested in 2014 on charges of theft and state ethics violations.
 Donato pleaded guilty in June 2016 with an agreement to pay restitution to the district for the $15,000 he admitted stealing.
 March 18, 2018, Chester County Common Pleas Judge Thomas G. Gavin sentenced Richard Wallace Como to a jail term in Chester County Prison of three to 23 months, followed by three years of probation, on the charges that he was found guilty of at trial in January – dealing in unlawful proceeds, theft by unlawful taking, theft by failure to make required disposition of funds and conflict of interest.

 Angelo Romaniello Jr. was appointed acting superintendent following Como's departure, following which Taschner was voted in by the board in a 7–2 vote for a five-year contract running July 1, 2017, through June 30, 2022.
 Taschner resigned in August 2019.